yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

             return self.artifacts.model.predict(df)
     ```

-2. Save the following  code into file called `helloworld_ml.py`:
+2. Save the following code into file called `helloworld_bentoml.py`.
+This code will train
+  an iris classifier model and then archive it with BentoML:
     ```python
     from sklearn import svm
     from sklearn import datasets